hmc-cs111-fall2016/project-ideas/free-2.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+[https://products.office.com/en-US/project?legRedir=true&CorrelationId=02728df8-8d42-4775-982e-bc55f2f1d4e3][Microsoft Projects] is a tool built in the early 2000s that uses cells to make the Gantt Charts.
+This resource does not exclusively focus on making Gantt charts.

+[https://www.smartsheet.com/][Smart Sheet] is another tool that includes the ability to make Gantt charts, although it is not focused on making Gantt charts.

+Overall, there are programs that aren't languages like C++ or Python that do the work.
+It makes some sort of sense to have the programs stored in cells, but it would be interesting to see if there are other ways to write the programs.

 ## The Project
 This section examines whether the idea makes for a good CS 111 project.

+I believe this has potential as a good CS 111 project.
+It would focus on making us make difficult design choices in trying to make Gantt charts, which have been around for a while, more intuitive.

 ### Suitability
 _If someone were to work on this project, what percentage of their time would be